lukeorth/poison-demo-site/content/posts/introducing-poison.md

 ### Analytics

-Gain insights on who your users are.
+Gain insights on your users.
 Poison currently supports [Plausible](https://plausible.io) which is available via a paid service or by [self-hosting](https://github.com/plausible/analytics).

 **Note**: *Enabling analytics will add external dependencies.*

+**Check out our demo site's Plausible analytics [here](https://plausible.lukeorth.com/poison.lukeorth.com)!**

 Once you've established your Plausible instance, you can activate it by adding three lines to your ``config.toml`` file.